Cosmic Semi

 Back to 1971.
 My girlfriend hates my Lincoln’s big sidewalls, but she loves our expensive dates.
 She will become my wife over the objections over her mother.
 And one day my ex-wife to her mother’s delight.

-So weird my wife’s mom hated me one for not being a doctor, like she said it right to my shocked face.
+So weird my wife to be’s mom hated me one for not being a doctor, like she said it right to my shocked face.
 A constant thorn in my side, even my becoming Chicago’s #1 commercial real estate broker according to the Chicago Times 15 years later and making her baby rich, never earns my mother-in-law-from-hell’s respect.

 oprah-me-no-lamb